VagNikli/FX-Option-Pricing-Model/README.md

 # **FX Barrier Option Pricing**
-### A Comprehensive Implementation of Black-Scholes, Binomial Tree, and Vanna-Volga Methods for FX Option Pricing
+A detailed Implementation of Black-Scholes, Binomial Tree, and Vanna-Volga Methods for FX Option Pricing

 ## **Project Overview**
 This project provides an in-depth **FX option pricing framework**, implementing **vanilla options, barrier options, and Vanna-Volga pricing adjustments**.
 It includes: